fctryagency/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] I have checked my code for any `console.log` statements and removed them
+- [ ] I have ran the linter and there are no new warnings

 ## Screenshots (if applicable)